-This four-part series is aimed to equip farmers with the knowledge and skills to train others confidently and effectively on their farms, leading to improved competence, confidence and productivity.
+This four-part series aims to equip farmers with the skills and knowledge to confidently and effectively train others in the farm team.
+This will lead to improved competence, confidence and productivity.

-Make Friday lunches a team a team affair and join us online with a variety of subject matter specialists and farmers sharing their learnings and experiences.
+Make Friday lunches a team affair and join us online with a variety of subject matter specialists and farmers sharing their learnings and experiences.

 Keep a look out for speaker announcements and updates.